run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 3. Make sure there are no necessary adjustments for specific flavors as noted in the [Cluster prerequisites](cluster-prerequisites.md)

 #### Resources not deployed / System Unavailable / Reconciliation Failed

-1. Run the [Preinstall diagnostic script](cluster-prerequisites.md#pre-install-script) and check for issues
+1. Run the [Preinstall diagnostic script](cluster-prerequisites.md#pre-install-script) and check for issues.
 2. Run

 ```
    kubectl get pods -n runai
    kubectl get pods -n monitoring
 ```

-Then run `kubectl logs <pod_name>` to get logs from any failing pod.
+You can also run `kubectl logs <pod_name>` to get logs from any failing pod.

 #### Common Issues